• Skip to primary navigation

 4. Click on Apply & OK to save the changes.

-If you are still unable to Edit Hosts files, you need to scan your computer for malware and see if this helps.
+If you are still unable to the Edit Hosts file, scan the computer for malware and see if this helps in fixing the problem.

 Related

-• How to Change Ownership of File or Folder in Windows 10
+• How to Change Username in Windows 11/10

 Primary Sidebar